auth0/docs/articles/appliance/infrastructure/network.md

   Production and non-Production (test/development) must be on completely isolated networks.
 :::

-For a full list of IP addresses, domains, and ports used by the Appliance clusters, as well as what they are used for, please see [Appliance Infrastructure: IP/Domain and Port List](/appliance/infrastructure/ip-domain-port-list).
+For a full list of IP addresses, domains, and ports used by the PSaaS Appliance clusters, as well as what they are used for, please see [Appliance Infrastructure: IP/Domain and Port List](/appliance/infrastructure/ip-domain-port-list).

 ## Internet Connectivity

-Each Appliance VM needs connectivity to the Internet.
+Each PSaaS Appliance VM needs connectivity to the Internet.
 At a minimum, the VM needs access during Appliance configuration, maintenance windows, and troubleshooting.
 For implementations requiring integration with social providers and/or third-party API calls, the VM will need Internet access at all times.

-Since the Appliance is delivered as a subscription-based managed service, Auth0 will need access to specified endpoints to provide proactive monitoring.
+Since the PSaaS Appliance is delivered as a subscription-based managed service, Auth0 will need access to specified endpoints to provide proactive monitoring.

 ## DNS Records

-DNS records are required for all Appliance instances (development/test *and* production).
+DNS records are required for all PSaaS Appliance instances (development/test *and* production).
 A standard single-node or cluster deployment requires four DNS entries for the following:

-* **Management Dashboard**: the Management Dashboard is the web interface that acts as a client for the configuration and application tenants on the Appliance;
+* **Management Dashboard**: the Management Dashboard is the web interface that acts as a client for the configuration and application tenants on the PSaaS Appliance;
-* **Root Tenant Authority**: the tenant on the Appliance that controls Appliance settings, configuration, and local Dashboard Admin users;
+* **Root Tenant Authority**: the tenant on the PSaaS Appliance that controls PSaaS Appliance settings, configuration, and local Dashboard Admin users;
 * **webtask**: webtask DNS is used for web extensions and to use Webtasks externally;
-* **App Tenant**: the tenant on the Appliance created for your apps.
+* **App Tenant**: the tenant on the PSaaS Appliance created for your apps.
 It manages settings for your apps, user profiles, rules, etc. This is the tenant you will interact with primarily through the Management Dashboard and the API.

 Please refer to the [DNS page](/appliance/infrastructure/dns) for additional requirements.

 ## Load Balancers (for Multi-Node Clusters only)

-You must include a round-robin load balancer in your infrastructure when implementing a multi-node cluster Appliance with high-availability.
+You must include a round-robin load balancer in your infrastructure when implementing a multi-node cluster PSaaS Appliance with high-availability.

 We recommend a layer 7/application layer load balancer that supports: